|Abstract Submission Starts||10 April 2017|

 • All accepted abstracts will be highlighted in the system and authors will be able to monitor the actual situation of their abstracts.

-• At least 1 of the authors of each accepted abstract shall register before February 16th, 2018, in order to include their abstract in the final scientific program.
+• At least one of the authors of each accepted abstract shall register before February 16th, 2018, in order to include their abstract in the final scientific program.

-Size of Poster boards – portrait format 90cm (height) x 70 cm (width) mounted with pins/tacks
+Size of posters; portrait format 90 cm (height) x 70 cm (width) to be mounted with pins/tacks

 Fifteen minute verbal presentation on a topic of your choice followed by a two minutes discussion.
-Only single screen multi-media projector will be available for free communications only.
+Only a single screen multi-media projector will be available for free communications.

-You may not present previously published or presented work.
+You may not present a previously published or presented work.

-The official language of the meeting and all communications must be in English.
+The official language of the meeting is English and all communications must be done in English.

 No commercial products or techniques will be permitted

-Please do not hesitate to contact email@example.com for more information.
+Please do not hesitate to contact email@example.com for further information.